-This rule does not meet the criteria of a "significant regulatory action" under Executive Order 12866, as amended by Executive Orders 14215 and 13563.
+As with the rule proposed for rescission, this rule does not meet the criteria of a "significant regulatory action" under Executive Order 12866, as amended by Executive Orders 14215 and 13563.
 Therefore, the Office of Management and Budget (OMB) has not reviewed this rule under those orders.
-This NPRM, if finalized as proposed, is also expected to be an E.O.
-14192 deregulatory action.
+This regulation is not an E.O.
+14192 regulatory action.